RoundTable: Investigating Group Decision-Making Mechanism in Multi-Agent Collaboration: Results

+When comparing discrete voting rules, unanimous voting performs the worst due to its rigidity and requirement for total agreement, resulting in an 87\% lower initial round performance and a 39\% lower final round performance compared to the best-performing models.
+Moreover, fairness progressively declines from unanimous to plurality voting.
+These findings suggest that stricter voting thresholds, such as unanimity, enforce greater fairness among agents but lead to significantly worse outcomes.

-We illustrate the performance of recommendation system in Figure \ref{fig:recommendation_mae}, \ref{fig:recommendation_rmse} and Table \ref{tbl:recommendation}.
-The results shows that multi-agent collaboration achieves moderate performance with distributed information, with the decentralized MAS performing comparably to SoTA approaches.
+\paragraph{Recommendation System} We illustrate the performance of recommendation system in Figure \ref{fig:recommendation_mae}, \ref{fig:recommendation_rmse} and Table \ref{tbl:recommendation}.
+The results show that multi-agent collaboration achieves moderate performance with distributed information, with the decentralized MAS performing comparably to SoTA approaches.
 While the SoTA method was purely machine-learning-driven, the MAS approach showed reasonable outcomes, indicating that collaboration between agents can explore and produce meaningful signals that help to make decision.
-Multi-agent collaboration with access to SoTA models may lead to better performance, but we leave this experiment for future work.
 Similar to the exchange economy, multiple results in the recommendation system follow a V-shaped curve.
 This suggests that while agent collaboration was efficient early on, it declined in later rounds, highlighting diminishing returns from repeated interactions.
 The trend underscores the need to balance sustained collaboration within MAS over time.

-When comparing one-vote mechanisms to score-based mechanisms, we found that one-vote approaches generally worsened or plateaued after several rounds of collaboration.
-In contrast, score-based mechanisms showed consistent improvement over time, suggesting that score-based mechanisms are better suited for scenarios requiring continuous improvement, allowing for more nuanced input and refinement over multiple rounds.
+When comparing discrete to preference voting rules, we find that discrete voting rules generally worsened or plateaued after several rounds of collaboration.
+In contrast, preference voting rules show consistent improvement over time.
+This suggests that adaptive and flexible voting formats enhance collaboration by allowing for more nuanced input and iterative refinement across multiple rounds.